aineaTheSecond/express-stripe-demo/README.md

 ## Running the application

 1. Clone / download this repository into your desired folder
-1. Run `npm install` to install all the dependencies
+2. Run `npm install` to install all the dependencies
+3. Rename the .env-sample to .env and set up all the environment variables
-1. Use Postman to test the endpoints
+4. Use Postman to test the endpoints